UBC-VCL/VCL-content-platform-server/README.md

 Note to not use a password that you would normally use with other apps.

 4. To start the app locally, run `node index.js` in the root directory.
 Feel free to use nodemon as well :)
+5. To test the app locally, run `npm test` in the root directory.
+Make sure mongoDB uri is set in `.env` before testing.